ucsb-cs16/f19/_lab/lab01.md

 ## Create a repo on github in our class organization

-For this lab and all subsequent programming assignments, you should start by creating a repo in the ucsb-cs16-m19 organization.
+For this lab and all subsequent programming assignments, you should start by creating a repo in the {{site.github_org}} organization.
 Follow these steps

 * Navigate to your dashboard on [https://github.com/](https://github.com/).
 From the left drop down menu, select the class organization
 * Click on the green "New repository" button to create a new repository.